Skip to Main Content

 mac devices from IT matters guide

-Before you arrive in Cambridge you should be issued with a CRSid, a unique identifier, which will form the basis of your email and be your username for most online resources provided by the university.
+Before you arrive in Cambridge you should be issued with a CRSid.
+This is a unique identifier which will form the basis of your email and be your username for most online resources provided by the university.
 If you haven't heard anything by the time you start university, ask your DoS or tutor for advice.

 It is advisable to get your email set up as quickly as possible so that your college and department/faculty can contact you.
 This will be their primary mode of communication and you must check it regularly.